Matchbox 5-Packs 1:64 Scale Vehicles, 5 Toy Car Collection For Kids 3 Years & Older (Styles May Vary)

 May is the fifth month of the year in the Julian and Gregorian calendars.
 Its length is 31 days.

 May is a month of spring in the Northern Hemisphere, and autumn in the Southern Hemisphere.
 Therefore, May in the Southern Hemisphere is the seasonal equivalent of November in the Northern Hemisphere and vice versa.
-Late May typically marks the start of the summer vacation season in the United States (Memorial Day) and Canada (Victoria Day) that ends on Labour Day, the first Monday of September.
+Late May typically marks the start of the summer vacation season in the United States (Memorial Day) and Canada (Victoria Day) that ends on Labor Day, the first Monday of September.

 May (in Latin, Maius) was named for the Greek goddess Maia, who was identified with the Roman era goddess of fertility, Bona Dea, whose festival was held in May.
 Conversely, the Roman poet Ovid provides a second etymology, in which he says that the month of May is named for the maiores, Latin for "elders," and that the following month (June) is named for the iuniores, or "young people" (Fasti VI.88).